alphagov/paas-tech-docs/source/documentation/deploying_services/postgres.md

 If you wish to test how your app deals with a failover, we can trigger one for you.
 Please contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) to arrange this.

-## Read replicas
+### Read replicas

 Amazon RDS has the capability to provide a read replica: a read-only copy of your PostgreSQL database.
 This can be useful for performance, availability or security reasons.

 See the [Amazon RD documentation on read replicas](https://aws.amazon.com/rds/details/read-replicas/) to learn more.

-ThE GOV.UK PaaS doesn't currently support read replicas, but if you think you would find them useful, please contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk), providing details of your use case.
+GOV.UK PaaS doesn't currently support read replicas, but if you think you would find them useful, please contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk), providing details of your use case.